-Remediation involves a two-stage process -- (a) a Professional Growth Plan and (b) a Remediation Plan (see Appendix Q for templates of both plans).
-Most situations requiring remediation will result in a Professional Growth Plan (PGP), which stipulates the student's growth edges and several behavioral outcomes to address within a particular time frame.
-Failure to successfully complete the PGP within the stipulated time frame may result in a Remediation Plan (in which a student is placed under probation).
-The Remediation Plan will also stipulate certain behavioral outcomes to be addressed within a particular time frame and the consequences of unsuccessful remediation.
+Remediation involves a two-stage process: (a) a Professional Growth Plan and (b) a Remediation Plan (see Appendix Q for templates of both plans).
+Most situations requiring attention will result in a Professional Growth Plan (PGP), which stipulates the student's growth edges and several behavioral outcomes to address within a particular timeframe.
+Failure to successfully complete the PGP within the stipulated timeframe may result in a Remediation Plan (in which a student is placed on probation).
+The Remediation Plan will also stipulate certain behavioral outcomes to be addressed within a particular timeframe and the consequences of unsuccessful remediation.
 Failure to successfully complete a Remediation Plan may result in dismissal from the program.